ScOPT Trustee Jon Bolton reflects on how technology impacts on all areas of our lives.

 I'm tempted to go off on a tangent and have a rant about how and why the whole concept of 'digital natives/digital immigrants' is just wrong... but I'll rein myself in and carry on!
 I'm not alone in thinking that by the way - for example, see Frawley (2017), Herald Scotland (2014), O'Neil (2014).

-Whilst I disagree with the 'digital natives' thing, I do think it's important that we recognise that technology is now very pervasive and impacts on all areas of our live.
+Whilst I disagree with the 'digital natives' thing, I do think it's important that we recognise that technology is now very pervasive and impacts on all areas of our lives.
 It is more available than ever before, but that doesn't necessarily mean that people are comfortable using it in the different contexts of their life.

 It also means that information is flowing in all directions, constantly.
 Information overload is nothing new, but it is getting far worse.
 We live in an "always on" society, where information is available anywhere at anytime.